 People visit Yeghegnadzor for its surroundings, not the town itself.
 Due to limited transport options, most travelers will opt for hiring a taxi for a day-trip or two.
 Try to find other travelers to split the cost of visiting the surrounding monasteries and wineries.

-- We stayed at Lusya B&B, but advice you to shop around the limited options available.
+- We stayed at Lusya B&B, but advise you to shop around the limited options available.

 Goris: 11,110 AMD / €20.96 / $22.22

 One of our favorite places in Armenia, due to its epic location.
 Your biggest expense here will be a visit to Tatev Monastery, especially if you want to ride the Wings of Tatev.
 However, it’s possible to hitchhike and hike to the monastery too, so a visit here doesn’t have to break the bank.

 - We recommend Hotel VIVAS for budget travelers – Book Hotel VIVAS now!